Rethinking Urban Mobility: “For Living, Not Working.”

 Transport’s incoming age of innovation is not solely driven by the rise in micro-mobility but also by growing passenger expectations.
 For public and shared transport to work in the long term, it must respond to customer demand by offering the same level of personalization, safety, reliability, and accessibility as private transport.
 Additionally, it must operate in spaces that allow for seamless interchange between different transport modes.

-Passenger needs have not fundamentally changed—they still expect to get from point A to point B as easily and safely as possible.
+Passenger needs have not fundamentally changed—they still expect to get from A to B as easily and safely as possible.
 However, today’s passengers expect a personalized journey that they feel in control of.
 This requires a range of solutions, from clear wayfinding to contactless payment and real-time communication.

 As part of the Sydney Metro, Sydney Central and Crows Nest stations are both fully accessible environments that embody the network’s ‘just turn up and go’ motto.
 Fares can be paid with either a credit, debit or Opal card, while real-time travel information and live electronic maps keep passengers updated along their journey.